NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 inTrain <- createDataPartition(y=emp_data$s_rating , p=0.6 , list=FALSE)

 # 2. Partition the inTrain dataset into training and test sets.
-Follow the example and fill in the brackets with the correct code.
+Follow the example in the block on the left side of the page and fill in the brackets with the correct code.
 training <- emp_data[inTrain, ]
 test <- emp_data[-inTrain, ]